gnutls/libtasn1/README.md

 The C library (libtasn1.*) is licensed under the GNU Lesser General Public License version 2.1 or later.
 See the file COPYING.LIB.

-The command line tool, self tests, examples, and other auxilliary files, are licensed under the GNU General Public License version 3.0 or later.
+The command line tool, self tests, examples, and other auxiliary files, are licensed under the GNU General Public License version 3.0 or later.
 See the file COPYING.